Stevanato Group (NYSE:STVN) Releases FY 2022 Earnings Guidance

-Stevanato Group (NYSE:STVN – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Stevanato Group (NYSE:STVN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.55-$0.57 for the period, compared to the consensus estimate of $0.53.
 The company issued revenue guidance of $1.05 billion-$1.06 billion, compared to the consensus revenue estimate of $991.99 million.

+A number of brokerages recently issued reports on STVN.
+Citigroup dropped their price target on shares of Stevanato Group from $27.00 to $23.00 and set a buy rating on the stock in a research note on Wednesday, March 9th.
+Bank of America reduced their target price on shares of Stevanato Group from $30.00 to $24.00 and set a buy rating for the company in a report on Wednesday, March 9th.
+Wells Fargo & Company dropped their price target on Stevanato Group from $21.00 to $19.00 and set an overweight rating for the company in a research note on Monday, April 25th.
+Zacks Investment Research downgraded Stevanato Group from a buy rating to a hold rating in a research note on Thursday, March 10th.
+Finally, Morgan Stanley lowered their target price on Stevanato Group from $30.00 to $22.00 and set an overweight rating for the company in a research report on Wednesday, March 9th.
+Two investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus price target of €24.44 ($26.00).

 About Stevanato Group (Get Rating)